 - Santolanasana (Plank Pose)

-Santolanasana can be called Kumbakhasana as well and is translated to the English term Plank Pose.
+Santolanasana can be called Kumbakhasana or Phalakasana as well and is translated to the English term Plank Pose.
 This posture promotes strength in your wrists, arms, shoulders and entire legs.
 It’s an all-rounder pose that activates all muscles.
 A perfect foundation to start your day!

 Here is how to perform Santolanasana: